Jamesway/docker-python36-django/README.md

 docker-sync start

 # when not needed, eg after exiting runserver, stop and clean docker-sync
+# docker-sync stop may barf output.
+It doesn't seem to affect anything
 docker-sync stop
 docker-sync clean
 ```
-*Note: "docker-sync clean" may barf output.
-It doesn't seem to affect anything*

 ### Start an app
 **NOTE: app_names can't have dashes (-), underscores only**